deapinkme/ETHGlobalCannes2025/README.md

 ## 👥 Credits

-Made with 🧠 by [Your Team Name or GitHub Handles]
+Made with 🧠 by @deapinkme and @harpoondev

 ---